ducciopiovani/Data-on-Teresina-/README.md

 to run the .cpp code all you will need is to have installed on your local machine a standard C compiler.

-To run the juputet notebook for the visualisations you will need to install the libraries contained in the requirements.txt file, as
+To run the jupyter notebook for the visualisations you will need to install the libraries contained in the requirements.txt file, as

 `pip install -r requirements.txt`